The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 Under Luxembourg law, public limited liability companies can have either a one-tier or a two-tier board structure.

-In a one-tier board structure, the company will be managed by a board of directors comprising at least three members appointed by the general meeting of the shareholders for a term that may not exceed six years.
-The public limited liability company will be represented towards third parties by its board of directors.
+In a one-tier board structure, the company will be managed by a board of directors comprising at least three members, unless the company has a sole shareholder, in which case the management may be entrusted to a sole director.
+Directors are appointed by the general meeting of the shareholders for a term that may not exceed six years.
+The board of directors represents the public limited liability company in dealings with third parties.
 However, the articles of association may authorise one or more directors to represent the company, either alone or jointly.
-The board of directors may create specific committees and is entitled to determine the composition, the powers and the duties thereof.
+The board of directors may create specific committees and is entitled to determine the composition, powers and duties thereof.
 Such committees will act under the responsibility of the board of directors.
 The articles may further authorise the board of directors to delegate its powers to a management committee or to a managing executive.
 Such delegation may neither comprise the general policy of the company nor cover all actions reserved to the board pursuant to applicable law.

 The supervision of the company’s affairs will be carried out by one or more supervisory auditor(s) (commissaires) appointed by the general meeting of the shareholders for a term that may not exceed six years, unless the accounts are audited by an approved statutory auditor (réviseur d’entreprises agréé).

-The general meeting of the shareholders enjoys certain specific powers reserved to it by law, including:
+The general meeting of the shareholders holds certain exclusive powers granted by law, including:

 Partnership Limited by Shares